exiang/open_hub_wiki/Multi-Domains.md

-OpenHub support multiple domains, accommodating 1 instance of Central for multisite of different domain names.
+OpenHub support multiple domains, accommodating 1 instance installation for multisite of different domain names.
+A common use case is to use different domain on a specific module for branding purposes.

 ## Domain Specific Configuration
 This can be done by setting the `protected/config/domain.php` files.
 This file hold array of settings to be override and merge into main config array base on detected `$_SERVER['SERVER_NAME']`.